Choices and Personal Growth

 There are almost always choices because there are almost always people who are willing to help us become a better person, a more capable mother or father, a more positive human being.
 Hopefully, that is what we want for ourselves and for our children; to keep becoming more truly and completely who we are capable of being every single day of our lives.

-For over 29 years, Hannah's House has been dedicated to two things:
+For 30 years, Hannah's House has been dedicated to two things:

-Protecting children during the breakup and reorganization of the family
+Protecting children during the breakup and reorganization of the family; and

 There are almost always choices because there are almost always people willing to help.
 Our staff at Hannah's House is dedicated to helping parents, children, and extended families find peaceful resolutions to family conflicts.